-Because Thanksgiving is a time to share love, laughter, memories, and a whole lotta food with friends and family, you’ll probably want to give in to your furry friend’s adorable begging face and slip him a dinner roll under the table.
+Because Thanksgiving is a time to share love, laughter, memories, and a whole lotta food with friends and family, you’ll probably want to give in to your furry friend’s adorable begging face and slip him a bite under the table.

 Martha knows best!
 While everyone else is satisfying their sweet tooth with a slice of post-turkey pumpkin pie, give your dog a savory chicken-flavored dog biscuit for dessert.

 Give this pumpkin pie dog biscuit recipe a try.
-If you’re feeling really festive, use a Thanksgiving-themed cookie cutter to really get into the holiday spirit.
+If you’re feeling really festive, use a Thanksgiving-themed cookie cutter to get into the holiday spirit.

 If you’re a pet parent whose dog suffers from allergies, give this hypoallergenic treat a shot.
 The molasses lends a seasonal taste to the biscuit.

 The recipe names alone are enough to have our tails wagging, so we can only imagine what your dog will be doing after he gets a taste of these.

 For most Americans, Thanksgiving dinner just isn’t Thanksgiving dinner without the cranberries.
 And thanks to this dog treat, your pet can get in on the action, too.

 Cranberries (without the sugar) are good for dogs, too, with plenty of antioxidant and vitamin power.

 Holiday foods to avoid for dogs